learn-co-curriculum/java-mod-4-gradle-lifecycle/README.md

 Let's see how IntelliJ builds the project when we change the code and need to recompile.

-Edit the `main` method to print "Hello" instead of "Hello World!", then:
+Edit the `main` method to print "Hello!" instead of "Hello World!", then:

 1. Press the build icon on the bottom toolbar to display the build view.
 2. Press the build icon on the top toolbar or